rajgurung/pulsecheck-landing/Readme.md

 ## 🎯 Use Cases

+- Monitor web app uptime and performance
+- Track job queue latency and processing metrics
-- Monitor recurring background jobs
+- Monitor recurring background jobs and cron scripts
-- Catch silent failures in cron scripts
-- Get explanations for service flapping or timeout patterns
+- Get AI explanations for service outages, latency spikes, and failures
-- Explore job logs and missed pings in a unified timeline
+- Explore service health and performance in a unified timeline
-- Use the CLI for local and CI-based heartbeat pinging
+- Use the CLI for comprehensive health checks across your stack

 ---